DrkSephy/NOAA-Projects/README.md

 Project Directory
 -----------------

+To dump out the contents of a netCDF4 file, run the following command:

+    ncdump -h <filename>

+If you are interested in seeing how to pull out datasets from an `.hdf` file, please see the [following script](https://github.com/DrkSephy/NOAA-Projects/blob/master/ims/hdfgranules.py)

 * `special_regions/grid.html`: NOAA Squam page with special regions demo.
 Clicking on any of the bounding boxes redicts to `special_regions/regions.html`, which is the NOAA Special Regions page.

 * `squam_visualization/grid.html`: NOAA Squam page with voronoi diagram demo.
 Hovering over each region displays the granule showing the anomaly of sea surface temperature, and clicking any region redirects to a full image of the granule corresponding to the selected region.